Caring for Your Pet Before and After Surgery

 Veterinarians sometimes prescribe medications to administer post-surgery, most commonly to relieve pain or prevent infection.
 If your veterinarian provides the prescriptions in advance, it is beneficial to fill them ahead of time.
 Having the medications beforehand can help decrease stress on the day of the operation and prevent any unnecessary delays in treatment.

 After the surgery, monitor your pet for signs of infection (such as redness or swelling) and possible side effects of medications.
-PHP includes information sheets that list potential side effects with every medication.
+Pet Health includes information sheets that list potential side effects with every medication.
 Please read over this list and monitor your pet during his recovery for any of the side effects listed.
 While most medications are well-tolerated, it’s important to know what to watch for in order to prevent harm and to promote a speedy recovery.